JonGood/vulhub-lab/README.md

 ## Prerequisites

 You must have Docker installed on your system.
-Below are the instructions to install Docker on Linux.
+Below are the instructions for installing Docker on Linux.

 ```
 sudo apt install -y docker.io --fix-missing